top of page

 • E.g. If your sweat contains 1000mg/L of sodium, and your fluid goal is 16oz/hr, then you need 500mg of sodium/hour, and you can get salt from sports drinks, food, gels, salt pills etc.

 • You are not replacing 100% of your sodium losses, just as you are not replacing 100% of your fliud losses.
-But the sodium concentration of what you're consuming needs to be close to the sodium concentration of your sweat.
+But the sodium concentration of what you're consuming should be close to the sodium concentration of your sweat.

 • E.g. Using the example above, let's say your sweat rate is 24oz/hr.
 You're losing >650mg of sodium, but since you're only drinking 16oz, 500mg is adequate to achieve a concentration of 1000mg/L.